-For financial firms to fully exploit these potential opportunities, they will need a refined understanding of how this wealth will be distributed among different age cohorts.
+For financial firms to fully take advantage of these potential opportunities, they will need a refined understanding of how this wealth will be spread out among different age cohorts.

-3. Generation X will experience the highest increase in share of national wealth through the forecast period, growing from under 14 percent of total net wealth in 2015 to nearly 31 percent by 2030.
+3. Generation X will experience the greatest rise in their share of national wealth over the forecast full stop, increasing from less than 14 per cent of total net wealth in 2015 to almost 31 per cent by 2030.

-4. The Millennial generation will experience the fastest growth rate of net wealth.
-However, the generation’s share of national household wealth will remain below 20 percent.
+4. The Millennial generation will experience the fastest rate of growth in net wealth.
+Nevertheless, the generation's share of national household wealth will remain below 20 per cent.

-5. Home values may appreciate at a slower pace than they did in the last two decades due to slowing population growth.6 Consequently, the share of nonfinancial assets in total household assets is projected to decrease from 60 percent to less than 55 percent (figure 3).
+5. Home values may appreciate at a slower rate than they did in the last two decades due to slowing population growth.6 As a result, the proportion of nonfinancial assets in total household assets is projected to decrease from 60 per cent to less than 55 per cent (figure 3).

-6. Household leverage among American households is estimated to gradually decline in the next two decades, if the historically inverse relationship between leverage levels and age persists (figure 4).
+6. It is estimated that household leverage among American households will gradually decrease over the next two decades, if the historically inverse relationship between leverage levels and age continues (figure 4).

-8. Net household wealth in 2030 could be as low as $108 trillion or as high as $124 trillion, depending on the long-term performance of the US economy (figure 6).
-Varying savings and consumer spending behaviors under these different scenarios will also meaningfully affect the relative performance of asset classes.
+8. Net household wealth in 2030 could be as low as £83 trillion or as high as £95 trillion, depending on the long-term performance of the US economy (figure 6).
+Varying savings and consumer spending behaviours under these different scenarios will also meaningfully affect the relative performance of asset classes.